hth313/boost41/doc/stack.rst

 Push the alpha register to the buffer stack.
 You can have a maximum of 13 alpha registers on the stack at any time, trying to push more will result in a ``NO ROOM`` error message.
-The actual register consumption depends on how long string in the alpha register.
+The actual register consumption depends on how long the string in the alpha register is.
 Pushing an empty alpha register costs nothing, apart from using up one of the 13 levels.

 POPA
 ----